The Beijen/Beyen Family Site

 Emil K.L.A.
 Beijen, electrical engineer

-Emil Karel Lodewijk Alexander Beijen (6.6) was born in 1884 in Utrecht.
-He was a son of Karel Hubertus Beijen and his second wife Antoinette Wikinga Ramaer.
-Emil Beijen studied electrical engineering in Germany.
-In 1912 he married in Switzerland Margaretha Katharina Christina van der Borgh, who was born in the Netherlands.
+Emil Beijen became an electrical engineer after studying in Ilmenau (Thüringen) in Germany.
+In 1912 he married Margaretha Katharina Christina van der Borgh in Wettingen, Switzerland.
+She was born in Onstwedde, Groningen.
+He had met her in Elburg when he was employed by a railway company there.
 Later he moved with his wife to Altona near Hamburg, where he worked on the electrification of the city tram.
 In 1915 and 1917 their two eldest daughters were born there.
+In Altona Beijen wrote a book about the purchase, installation and use of electrical appliances for domestic use.
+The book gives advice on the practical application of electricity in the home.

-In 1917 or 1918 Emil Beijen returned to the Netherlands.
-He was employed by the municipal electricity company in Delft.
-In January 1920, when he was only 35 years of age, he died after a short illness from tuberculosis.
-His wife Margaretha van der Borgh was left with their three little daughters.
-Because her husband had not yet got a permanent appointment as a consequence of administrative problems, the municipality of Delft refused to grant her a pension.
+In January 1920, when he was only 35 years old, Emil Beijen died of tuberculosis after a short illness.
+His widow Margaretha van der Borgh was left with three small daughters.
+Because her husband had not yet been appointed to a permanent position for administrative reasons, the municipality of Delft refused to grant her a pension.
+An objection to that did not help.

 Louis H.J.
 Beijen, emigrated to America

-Louis Sr. kept his Dutch nationality until the end of his life.
 Some of his descendants in America still have the surname Beijen.

 The next page